Installation and Commissioning

 Installation and Commissioning Brochure

 Setting up a Hot Dip Galvanizing facility isn’t just about installing machines.
 It’s a meticulously orchestrated process involving mechanical precision, electrical integration, thermal calibration, and chemical safety.
-This is where Assembly and Commissioning steps in—not merely as a phase, but as the backbone of operational excellence.
+This is where Installation and Commissioning steps in—not merely as a phase, but as the backbone of operational excellence.

 Building from the Ground Up

-Anı Metal, a pioneer in galvanization systems, brings decades of experience in the engineering and execution of turnkey plants.
+ANI Metal, a pioneer in galvanization systems, brings decades of experience in the engineering and execution of turnkey plants.
 The company ensures that galvanizing equipment is installed under strict supervision and tested extensively during commissioning.
 Every bolt, every control panel, and every sensor is validated.

 Thermal, Chemical, and Mechanical Harmony